Skip to content

 Savannah

 Savannah is where the lower-coast segment becomes a real destination.
-Let it finish the day with enough time to matter.
+Let it finish the day with enough time to matter, or use it to hand off cleanly into the Savannah to Charleston road trip.

 • Use deeply if the next move is the Lowcountry approach toward Charleston.